This post covers when you can expect the Ceremony of Keys to happen, where it takes place, and how to see it for yourself.

 The Ceremony of the Keys at the Tower of London is a gate-closing ritual that has taken place every night, without fail, for the past 700 years.

-The Ceremony of the Keys is a time-honored tradition that has taken place every night at 21:53 (9:53 pm) in the Tower of London since the 14th century.
+If you're wondering what time the ceremony begins, this time-honored tradition has taken place every night at 21:53 (9:53 pm) in the Tower of London since the 14th century.

 The only exception occurred one evening during WWII when the city was bombed and the Warders were knocked off their feet.